 TSP: Vancouver Canucks Prospects

 After making the playoffs in 2014-15, the Vancouver Canucks crashed back down to earth in 2015-16.
-A season filled with injuries, and underperformance from players that they were counting on led to finishing with the third worst record in the NHL.
+A season filled with injuries and underperformance from players that they were counting on led to finishing with the third worst record in the NHL.
 As with any hockey team that experiences a tough season, that type of result brings changes.
 The Canucks sent promising young centre Jared McCann to the Florida Panthers for Erik Gudbranson in a multi-player move to bolster the blue line.
-They also signed Loui Eriksson to a large free agent deal.
-He will likely play on the top line, replacing Radim Vrbata who had a good first year in Vancouver, but terrible second season.
+They also signed Loui Eriksson to a large free-agent deal.
+He will likely play on the top line, replacing Radim Vrbata who had a good first year in Vancouver, but a terrible second season.
 He remains an unrestricted free agent.